-$$R(t) = bt^{3/5} \; .$$
+$$R(t) = bt^{3/5} ,$$

-- a) (5 points) Find the Hubble constant H at an arbitrary time t. - b) (5 points) What is the physical horizon distance at time t?
-[Note for 2000: the concept of the horizon distance is not introduced until Lecture Notes 4, and is therefore off limits for Quiz 1 of this year.] - c) (5 points) Suppose a light pulse leaves galaxy A at time t_A and arrives at galaxy B at time t_B .
+- a) (5 points) Find the Hubble constant H at an arbitrary time t. - b) (5 points) What is the physical horizon distance at time t? - c) (5 points) Suppose a light pulse leaves galaxy A at time t_A and arrives at galaxy B at time t_B .
 What is the coordinate distance between these two galaxies? - d) (5 points) What is the physical separation between galaxy A and galaxy B at time t_A ?
 At time t_B ? - e) (5 points) At what time is the light pulse equidistant from the two galaxies? - f) (5 points) What is the speed of B relative to A at the time t_A ?
 (By "speed," I mean the rate of change of the physical distance with respect to cosmic time, $d\ell_p/dt$.) - g) (5 points) For observations made at time t, what is the present value of the physical distance as a function of the redshift z (and the time t)?
 What physical distance corresponds to $z = \infty$?
 How does this compare with the horizon distance?
 (Note that this question does not refer to the galaxies A and B discussed in the earlier parts.
-In particular, you should not assume that the light pulse left its source at time t_A .)
-[Note for 2000: the concept of the horizon distance is not introduced until Lecture Notes 4, and is therefore off limits for Quiz 1 of this year.] - h) (5 points) Returning to the discussion of the galaxies A and B which were considered in parts (c)-(f), suppose the radiation from galaxy A is emitted with total power P. What is the power per area received at galaxy B? - i) (5 points) When the light pulse is received by galaxy B, a pulse is immediately sent back toward galaxy A. At what time does this second pulse arrive at galaxy A?
+In particular, you should not assume that the light pulse left its source at time t_A .) - h) (5 points) Returning to the discussion of the galaxies A and B which were considered in parts (c)-(f), suppose the radiation from galaxy A is emitted with total power P. What is the power per area received at galaxy B? - i) (5 points) When the light pulse is received by galaxy B, a pulse is immediately sent back toward galaxy A. At what time does this second pulse arrive at galaxy A?